 There ought to be no self consciousness about how we walk when we do so for health reasons.
 People are so naturally stiff that sometimes they resist their own attempts to swing the arms.
 If this happen, just start out slow.
 In time you’ll be swinging like crazy because of how good it feels.

 Woman should be especially regular about this form of lymphatic drainage technique.
 With such a high incidence of breast cancer in the USA, moving the lymph around the entire chest area is as critical as it is crucial.
 And there’s no better way to do it than swinging your arms vigorously, rhythmically and on a regular basis.

 Here’s why the female half needs to do this.
 Tight bras severely restrict circulation both blood and lymph.
 Over time the stagnation which occurs in these natural circulatory processes obviously contributes to two different consequences.
 The circulatory system brings much needed oxygen-rich, nutrient-filled blood to the area.
 It also removes the accumulated toxins and carbon dioxide.
 Both are very important and often impaired by the bra.

 To add insult to injury the tight bra is also made of synthetic (petroleum derived) materials which introduce toxicity into the very thin skin around the entire breast.
-Add to this mix the deodorants and anti-perspirants which contain there own cocktails of chemicals and it’s no wonder we see so much breast cancer, fibroid tumors and cysts of every sort and kind.
+Add to this mix the deodorants and anti-perspirants which contain their own cocktails of chemicals and it’s no wonder we see so much breast cancer, fibroid tumors and cysts of every sort and kind.
 We didn’t mention the many synthetic fabrics which many a dress, blouse, shirt and sweater are made of.